shoelace-style/shoelace/docs/getting-started/customizing.md

 # Customizing

+Shoelace can be customized at a high level through design tokens.
+This gives you control over theme colors and general styling.
+For more advanced customizations, you can make use of component parts and custom properties to target individual components.

 ## Design Tokens

 Shoelace makes use of several design tokens to provide a consistent appearance across components.
 You can customize them and use them in your own application with pure CSS — no preprocessor required.